 3.2.1 Paint Finishes

-A total of four (4) paint samples from the subject building were collected and analyzed for lead content.
-Results of bulk sampling testing, including testing previously completed by others, are summarized in Table 2, and the Laboratory Certificate of Analysis can be found in Appendix C.
+A total of (5) paint samples from the subject building were collected and analyzed for lead content.
+Results of bulk sampling testing is summarized in Table 2, and the laboratory certificate of analysis can be found in Appendix C.